 Is it hard to learn?
 There is a bit of a learning curve but we all help one another to get to know the dances.
 The best way to learn is by doing it.
 The dances are taught and called.
 One of the best things to do as you learn is to listen to the music.
 Recordings by The Assembly Players, Bare Necessities, English Echoes, The Pemberly Players, and others are available through The Country Dance & Song Society.

 Is there a fee?
-We put out a jar for donations and ask that dancers give what they can afford to help with the expenses.
+We put out a jar for donations and ask that dancers give $10 or what they can afford to help with the expenses.

 How do I get there?
-The church is a short walk from the Milsons Point Train Station.
-Exit the station on the Kirribilli side and head down towards the harbour.
-The church is on the left about one block away.
-There is an abundance of coffee shops and restaurants in the area.
+The church is a short walk from the North Sydney Train Station.
+Exiting the station at the street level, turn left and head up towards the Blues Point Road.
+The church hall is on the left on that same block.
+It’s an older, red brick building with steps leading up to the doors.